ryoiwata/capstone_1/daily_progress/2_13_capstone_1_progress.md

 Things need to be done:
+  1. Figure out what

+~11:30 Figure out how to pipeline to Mongos
-  1. Make a list of things to do
+~1 Make a study
+~2 Lunch
+~4 Lecture With Cristina
+~6:30 Call it a day